sobilis/gcp-eda-examples/example-burst-to-cloud.md

 Alternatively, if you added the tutorial resources to an _existing_ project, you can still clean up those resources using Terraform.

-From the `slurm-cluster` sub-directory, run
+From the `burst-slurm-cluster` sub-directory, run

     terraform destroy -var-file basic.tfvars

 then

-    cd ../storage
-    terraform destroy

-and

-    cd ../licensing
+    cd ../onprem-slurm-cluster
-    terraform destroy
+    terraform destroy -var-file basic.tfvars

 ## What's next